ironhack-labs/lab-javascript-vikings/readme.md

 ## Introduction

 We have learned Object-oriented programming and how `class` and inheritance work in JavaScript.
-Now let's work with our Viking friends, applying all of the concepts we've just learned.
+Now lets work with our Viking friends, applying all of the concepts we've just learned.

 ## Requirements